asus-linux-drivers/asus-numberpad-driver/README.md

 - Disabling sys NumLock from e.g. external keyboard disables NumberPad as well
 - Enabling sys NumLock do not activate NumberPad (can be enabled)
 - Disabling NumberPad by default disable sys Numlock as well (can be disabled which is useful when is connected external keyboard)
-- By default ignoring touchpad physical buttons events (left, right and middle one) when is NumberPad activated, unless buttons are outside the NumberPad area like layout `gx701` has (ignoring can be disabled)
+- By default ignoring touchpad physical buttons events (left, right and middle one) when is NumberPad activated, unless when are buttons outside the NumberPad area like layout `gx701` has (ignoring can be disabled)
 - Repeating the key, when is held (disabled by default)
 - Multitouch with up to 5 fingers support (disabled by default)
 - Driver supports laptop suspend